KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 To initiate staking, include `-gen -genproclimit=0` as a parameter while starting the daemon, or execute `./komodo-cli -ac_name=CHAIN_NAME setgenerate true 0` after launching the daemon.

 Once staking is active, utxos available in the `wallet.dat` file will begin staking automatically.

-On an `ac_staked` asset chain there are 64 global segments (`segid`'s) to which all utxos belong, and these 64 `segid`'s will automatically take turns staking blocks.
-The method of determining which segment a utxo belongs to is determined automatically, according to the hash of the address in which the utxo resides and the height of the blockchain.
+On an `ac_staked` asset chain there are 64 global segments (`segid`'s) to which all addresses (by extension utxos) belong, and these 64 `segid`'s get turns to stake blocks.
+The segment a utxo belongs to is determined automatically, according to the address in which the utxo resides and the height of the blockchain.

 You can see which segment an address belongs to by using the [`validateaddress`](../essential-rpc/util.html#validateaddress) rpc call.
 You can find out the amount of rewards your staked coins have earned via the [`getbalance64`](../essential-rpc/wallet.html#getbalance64) rpc call.